mortezaadi/ninja-activiti-module/README.md

 Activiti Engine Configurations
 ------------------------------

-1) you can create activiti.cfg.xml in 'conf' directory.This file will be used as a default activiti configurations. for more detail on how to use the file refer to 'www.activiti.org/userguide/'.
+1) You can create activiti.cfg.xml in 'conf' directory.
+This file will be used as a default activiti configurations. for more detail on how to use the file refer to "www.activiti.org/userguide/".

-2) you can also choose the 'configuration file' in conf/application.conf.
+2) You can also choose the "configuration file" in conf/application.conf.

     activiti.cfg.path=conf/my.activiti.cfg.xml
     %test.activiti.cfg.path=conf/mytest.activiti.cfg.xml

-3) there is also possibility to set activiti configuration in  conf/application.conf file without providing activiti xml configuration file.
+3) There is also possibility to set activiti configuration in  conf/application.conf file without providing activiti xml configuration file.

     ...
     activiti.jdbcDriver=org.h2.Driver